-Building Element: Floor of conditioned basement or crawl space Rated Feature Task On-Site Inspection Protocol Insulation Determine insulation in walls and floor of conditioned basement or crawl space If basement or crawl space is determined to be fully conditioned, its walls and floor are considered part of the building envelope.
-(The floor between the house's ground floor and the basement or crawl space is considered an interior boundary with no associated heat transfer calculated.) exterior interior ground basement (cond.)
+Building Element: Floor of conditioned basement or crawl space or crawl space Rated Feature Task On-Site Inspection Protocol Insulation Determine insulation in walls and floor of conditioned basement or crawl space If basement or crawl space is determined to be fully conditioned, its walls and floor are considered part of the building envelope.
+(The floor between the house's ground floor and the basement or crawl space is considered an interior boundary with no associated heat transfer calculated.)
 Determine insulation type, thickness and R-value in walls.
-Wall insulation may be local inside foundation wall (studs and batts, foam under drywall, etc.), integral with foundat wall (insulated cores of block wall, insulating concrete block such as insulating formwooutside the foundation wall (rigid foam insulation).
+Wall insulation may be located inside foundation wall (studs and batts, foam under drywall, etc.), integral with foundation wall (insulated cores of block wall, insulating concrete block such as insulating formwork) or outside the foundation wall (rigid foam insulation).
 Insulation Determine amount of floor insulation exterior Interior crawispace or basement (uncond.)

 Use the inspection guidelines under "Walls-Insulation value" to assess "Grade I", "Grade II", or "Grade III" installation.
 Note: in addition to the inspection guidelines under "Walls", "Grade I" installation for floor insulation also requires that the insulation be installed in complete contact with the subfloor surfaces it is intended to insulate.
 For loose fill applications, multiply the thickness of the insulation (in inches) by the appropriate R-value per inch based on the insulation type in order to calculate the total existing floor insulation R-value.
-Floor insulation over unconditioned basements or enclosed (vented or unvented) crawlspaces need not be enclosed to attain a "Grade II" or "Grade I" assessment; floor insulation over ambient conditions does. -- ---
+Floor insulation over unconditioned basements or enclosed (vented or unvented) crawlspaces need not be enclosed to attain a "Grade II" or "Grade I" assessment; floor insulation does. -- ---

-Building Element: Slab-on-grade Rated Feature Task On-Site Inspection Protocol Perimeter Determine perimeter of slab foundation Determine the perimeter of the slab foundation by measuring each dimension to the nearest 1⁄2 foot and adding them together.
+Building Element: Building Element: Slab-on-grade Rated Feature Task On-Site Inspection Protocol Perimeter Determine perimeter of slab foundation Determine the perimeter of the slab foundation by measuring each dimension to the nearest $\frac{1}{2}$ foot and adding them together.
 Insulation Determine if slab perimeter insulation exists If present, slab perimeter insulation is usually installed on the outside of the slab and extends both above and below grade.
 To identify slab perimeter insulation, look for a protective coating above grade as opposed to the usual exposed slab edge at any conditioned space(s).
 Move a little bit of dirt away from an edge of the slab where conditioned space is located.
 If present, the rigid insulation around the perimeter of the slab may be seen.
 However, it may be difficult to visually verify the existence of slab perimeter insulation because of the protective covering which may be installed over the rigid insulation.
 Slab insulation may also occur between the foundation wall and the slab itself, although this is harder to assess and verify.
 If the floor has carpeting, a sharp needle may be poked through the carpet near the baseboard on an outside wall.
 If the needle penetrates beyond the depth of the carpet, there is probably foam insulation between the slab and foundation wall.

-Under slab insulation cannot be assumed to exist unless visually verified by a photograph of construction, at chase way, at sump opening or at plumbing penetrations.
+construction, at chase way, at sump opening or at plumbing penetrations. -- --